OliverDaviesCodes/Yoga-Studio/README.md

 ## User Experience (UX)

+# Features

+ The site is fully responsive, and Accessibility features in form of alternative text for images, language set to English, semantic HTML and ARIA labels were used to make the site accessible and enjoyable for users with disabilities.
+The Navabar was designed for quick accessibility around the site.
+ Colours and icons have been used in a similar spectrum to create flow and understanding around the website.
+ Forms have been implemented for easy ways of contacting and booking various classes through the studio.
+ Embedded google map allows great accessibility and and a wuick overview with additional links for direction.
+ Social links have been provided in the footer to try and entice people join the various social platforms of the business

 ## Navbar Features
   * Featured on all five pages, the full responsive navigation bar includes links to the Logo,